Iowa Eviction Notice Templates (5)

 • The documents are hand-delivered to the tenant in person.

-• If the tenant cannot be located, the documents can be handed to a person residing on the property who is at least eighteen (18) years of age.
-The tenant must sign an acknowledgment of service at least three (3) days before the hearing.
+• If the tenant cannot be located, the documents can be handed to a resident who is at least 18.
+The tenant must sign an acknowledgment of service at least three days before the hearing.

-• After two (2) unsuccessful attempts at serving the tenant, the documents can be posted on the front door of the property and copies mailed to the tenant’s last-known address.
+• After two unsuccessful attempts at serving the tenant, the documents can be posted on the front door of the property and copies mailed to the tenant’s last known address.

-The judge will make their final judgment when they have heard all testimony from the parties.
+The judge will make their final judgment after hearing the testimony from all the parties.
 If the tenant wins the case, they will not have to vacate the premises.
-The landlord may choose to file an appeal (Notice of Appeal (Form 23.26)) if they feel the judgment is unfair.
-If the judge rules in favor of the landlord, the tenant will be given a few days to remove themselves from the premises.
-(The tenant also has the option of filing for a Notice of Appeal.)
-In some cases, the judge may demand that the tenant hand over possession of the property immediately.
+If the judge rules in favor of the landlord, the tenant will have to remove themselves from the premises.
 The sheriff’s department is in charge of overseeing the removal of the tenant and their property.